YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The first 10 to 14 days are the most visible and the most delicate.
 The scalp can look red, dotted, dry, swollen, or uneven.
 The donor area may also look freshly shaved or patchy, especially if the hair around it is longer.

-During this stage, I care much more about clean healing than looking perfect.
-The priority is gentle washing, avoiding rubbing, protecting the recipient area, and following the important points after a hair transplant.
+During this stage, I focus much more on clean healing than looking perfect.
+The priority is gentle washing, avoiding rubbing, protecting the recipient area, and following the hair transplant aftercare plan.
 Trying to hide the transplant too aggressively can create more risk than simply accepting a short visible phase.

 Many patients feel better once the scabs begin to clear.
-Still, I do not want a patient to scrub hard just because he has a meeting soon.
+Still, do not scrub hard just because you have a meeting soon.
 If the scalp needs a few more days, those few days can protect the result.

 When can I return to work without feeling too exposed?

-For calm desk work, many patients can return earlier than they look completely normal.
-For a public facing role, a stage, a camera job, or a workplace where people inspect each other closely, I would plan more carefully.
+For quiet desk work, many patients can return earlier than they look completely normal.
+For a public-facing role, a stage, a camera job, or a workplace where people inspect each other closely, the plan needs more privacy.

-My usual practical advice is to separate medical safety from social comfort.
+I usually guide the patient to separate medical safety from social comfort.
 You may be medically able to work after several days, but still feel visibly exposed.
-That is why my article on time off work after a hair transplant focuses on work planning, while this page focuses on how you may actually look in daily life.
+For work-specific timing, time off work after a hair transplant depends on the job.
+Here, I am looking at the more personal question of how visible the recovery may feel in daily life.

 If you can work remotely for the first week, use that advantage.
 If you cannot, avoid heavy sweating, dirty environments, helmets, tight hats, and anything that may rub the grafts.
 A safe return is not only about courage.
 It is about not putting a healing surgical area into the wrong environment too early.